Section 4: Discussion And Consequences

 Policy Evaluation:

-The evaluation plan will assess the benefits of the implementation of FPDR Policy by examining the frequency at which family members chose to be present during resuscitation.
+The evaluation plan will assess the benefits of the implementation of the FPDR Policy by examining the frequency at which family members chose to be present during resuscitation.

 References

 Giles, T. et al. (2016).
 Factors influencing decision-making around family presence during resuscitation: a grounded theory study.
-Journal of advanced nursing, 2706 – 2717.
+Journal of Advanced Nursing, 2706 – 2717.

 Gold Berger Z. D et al. (2015).
 Resuscitation investigators policies allowing family presence during resuscitation and patterns of care during in- hospital cardiac arrest.
 Circ Cardiovasc Qual Outcomes, 226-234.